 - Sounds recordings: playback and recording equipment - access to over 400 high resolution images

-- Online Gallery: record players - features interactive, 360° rotatable views of 13 machines
+- Online Gallery: record players (not updated since 2007 – preserved by the UK Web Archive) - features interactive, 360° rotatable views of 13 machines

 Most of the items in the collection date from the end of the 19th century to the middle of the 20th century.
 We have a smaller number of models from the later years of the 20th century, but this period is not so comprehensively represented.